Seastreak to Sail Again to Cold Spring

 Gaston Alonso, also a resident of the lower village, said something was missing from the discussion.
 “This summer and fall are not like previous ones; Dockside Park is a construction mess, out of commission,” he said.
 “Residents and tourists who usually go there aren’t able to; lawns next to the bandstand are already overcrowded on weekends and that will get worse once school ends.”

-Alonso cautioned the board not to assume residents of the lower village are not upset because only two residents spoke up at the meeting compared to nine business owners.
+Alonso cautioned the board not to assume residents of the lower village are not upset because only two of them spoke up at the meeting, compared to nine business owners.

 “Please prioritize the needs of residents,” he said.
 “We should not have to bear the brunt of this, so others can benefit.”